The Enchantment of Monterey & Carmel-by-the-Sea from San Francisco and San Jose

 Big Sur's fabled panoramas and the spectacular McWay Falls

-Youdecide whether you want: to visit the Pebble Beach Visitors' Center (a must for golfers); and,or to end the afternoon with 90 minutes at the Monterey Bay Aquarium; or to go inside the original Spanish mission church--a highlight for those who have a special interest in Old California.
-The critical factors in a successful day is remaining flexible and realizing that we cannot experience everything in a single day...and your driver/guide needs to rest before the 2+-3 hour return drive.
+Youdecide whether you want: to visit the Pebble Beach Visitors' Center (a must for golfers and their BFFs); and,or to end the afternoon with 90 minutes at the world-class Monterey Bay Aquarium; or to go inside the original Spanish mission church and its associated museum--a highlight for those who have a special interest in Old California.
+The critical factors in a successful day is remaining flexible and realizing that we cannot experience everything in a single day...and your driver/guide needs to rest before the 2-3 hour return drive.
 Usually fog along the coastline will clear by early afternoon, so we try to time driving through your focal points (17-Mile Drive other coastal views) when they're at their best; lunch at Nepenthe offers one of the best places to see the Ocean--but that restaurant's popular and doesn't take reservations...so that's 2 hours with Nepenthe versus 45 minutes for a picnic from a gourmet deli.

 Some people book us for an overnight.
 That offers more options: time to explore Carmel's galleries, boutiques, fairytale-cottage neighborhoods and unique history on your own or with a local guide.
 Or the National (John) Steinbeck Center in Salinas.
-Or Vision Quest (a refuge for stage animals.)
-Or wine tasting in fabulous Carmel valley.
+Or Vision Quest Ranch (a refuge for stage animals in collaboration with the Monterey Zoo).
+Or wine tasting in beautiful Carmel Valley.
 Overnight also more than doubles our fee, and you pay for your own lodging, meals and souvenirs.

 Why Go with Us to Monterey & Carmel?
 Why not just rent a car or take the big bus tour?
 Because driving yourself, you need to focus on the road (just 2 winding lanes in some places), not the scenery.
 The big buses can't go some places and rush you everywhere else.